- Unit Question - Are governments necessary for the protection of people in society?

 - What were two popular types of Roman entertainments?

-- What do you notice from this famous painting (picture) to your right?
+- What do you notice from this famous painting (picture) on page 399 or just to your right?

 The Rise of Christianity